 An adult conference registration includes the Friday night Welcome Reception, Opening Ceremony, all conference breakout sessions on Saturday and Sunday, lunch on Saturday and Sunday, and Saturday night activities.

-Transportation to and from the conference, accommodation, breakfasts and lunches, and Sunday night banquet tickets.
+Transportation to and from the conference, accommodation, breakfasts, dinners and Sunday night banquet tickets.
 Tickets for the banquet can be purchased for an extra cost.

 We have programs for children aged 2-6 and 7-11.
 This program takes place at the hotel and consist of a variety of activities for the children to take part in.
 Lunch and snacks will be provided both days.
 The Canadian Down Syndrome Society provides volunteers at a 2 to 1 ratio and all volunteers have up-to-date police and vulnerable sector checks.
 Children who are 12 can choose whether they would like to go into the Childcare Program or the Teen Program (based on availability).